Multi-Modal Learning meets Genetic Programming: Analyzing Alignment in Latent Space Optimization: Discussion

 \subsubsection{Model-Level Improvements}

 Addressing coarse alignment in contrastive models is an active research area.
-Several techniques have been proposed to improve fine-grained alignment in CLIP and similar vision-language models \cite{lewis2022does, wang2023equivariant}.
+Several techniques have been proposed to improve fine-grained alignment in CLIP and similar vision-language models \cite{lewis2022does,wang2023equivariant}.
 Adapting these techniques to mathematical expressions represents a promising direction.
 For symbolic regression, this might involve generating training data with carefully designed hard negatives (expressions that differ minimally but behave differently), incorporating structured contrastive objectives that explicitly reward fine-grained discrimination, or using auxiliary tasks that require detailed symbolic understanding.
 Additionally, refined fine-tuning strategies after pretraining could improve alignment for specific SR applications.
 Such model-level improvements could then be combined with algorithm-level guidance mechanisms, enabling LSO procedures that truly exploit multi-modal information for symbolic search.